Tech Stack¶

 | Agent Memory | Mem0 (Qdrant + SQLite) initially, custom stack (Neo4j + Qdrant) planned | Mem0 runs in-process as the initial backend behind a pluggable MemoryBackend protocol (Decision Log).
 Supports optional hybrid dense + BM25 sparse retrieval with RRF fusion when sparse indexing is enabled (sparse_search_enabled) and retriever is set to fusion_strategy=rrf. mmh3 for vocabulary-free murmurhash3 token hashing; Qdrant Modifier.IDF for server-side IDF scoring.
 Qdrant embedded + SQLite for persistence.
 Custom stack as a future upgrade.
 Config-driven backend selection. |

-| Database | SQLite (aiosqlite), PostgreSQL / MariaDB planned | Pluggable PersistenceBackend protocol.
-SQLite ships first via aiosqlite async driver.
-PostgreSQL and MariaDB as future backends -- swap via config, no app code changes. |
+| Database | SQLite (aiosqlite, single-node default), PostgreSQL (multi-instance), MariaDB planned | Pluggable PersistenceBackend protocol.
+SQLite via aiosqlite async driver.
+PostgreSQL via psycopg with dual-backend conformance tests.
+MariaDB as future backend; swap via config, no app code changes. |

-| Web UI | React 19 + Vite 8 + shadcn/ui + Tailwind CSS 4 | Component ownership (shadcn copy-paste model), keyboard-first UX (cmdk), rich animations (Framer Motion), mature accessibility (Radix).
+| Web UI | React 19 + Vite 8 + shadcn/ui + Tailwind CSS 4 | Component ownership (shadcn copy-paste model), keyboard-first UX (cmdk-base), rich animations (Motion), mature accessibility (Base UI).
+Per-request CSP nonce wired through CSPProvider (Base UI) + MotionConfig (Motion).
 Zustand state management, react-router routing, @tanstack/react-query server state, Axios HTTP client, @xyflow/react org chart visualization, Recharts charts, Lucide React icons. |

 | Real-time | WebSocket (Litestar channels plugin) | Built-in pub/sub broadcasting, per-channel history, backpressure management.
 Real-time agent activity, task updates, chat feed. |

-| Containerization | Docker + Docker Compose | Chainguard Python distroless runtime (non-root, CIS Docker Benchmark v1.6.0 hardened, minimal attack surface, continuously scanned in CI). nginxinc/nginx-unprivileged web tier.
+| Containerization | Docker + Docker Compose | Wolfi-based apko-composed distroless runtime (non-root, CIS Docker Benchmark v1.6.0 hardened, minimal attack surface, continuously scanned in CI).
+Caddy web tier (pure apko, no Dockerfile).
 GHCR registry, cosign image signing, Trivy + Grype vulnerability scanning, SBOM + SLSA L3 provenance.
 Also used for isolated code execution sandboxing. |

 | Docker API | aiodocker | Async-native Docker API client for the DockerSandbox backend. |